abrahamlaria/static-website/content/management/leadership-skills-for-software-architects.md

   * Make decisions.

-  >  There’s nothing more less effective and frustrating than an architect that can’t make decisions.
+  >  There’s nothing less effective and nothing more frustrating than an architect that can’t make decisions.

   * Make sure you can justify your decisions based on the information you currently have.
 Also make sure that the information you have is enough to make an informed decision.